f5devcentral/f5-agility-labs-xc/docs/class6/class6.rst

 F5 Distributed Cloud: Multi-Cloud Networking & Beyond
 =====================================================

-This hands-on lab environment highlights some of the basic concepts of F5 Distributed Cloud Multi-cloud Networking.
+This hands-on lab environment highlights some of the introductory concepts of F5 Distributed Cloud Multi-cloud Networking.

 **Narrative:**
 During the lab you will be playing the role of an Engineer at ACME Corp who responds to new business requirements quickly by implementing F5's Network and App connect solutions.